Ethan-Zhang/mownfish/README.md

 * A productional code structure.
 Let you focus more on the application code not the framework it self.
-* Init script **fishing**.
-Init your code from mownfish with its own package name and certain lisense, using one single cmd.
+* Init your project with cmd `fishing`.
+Init your own project skeleton code which copied from mownfish, and replace everything with your project name. using one single cmd.
-* Tornado version base on version 2.4.
-I have tested the performance between v2.4 and v3.x, and the version 2.4 have 30% enhance than version 3.1.
-* A log model.
-Because Tornado v2.4 do not have its own log model yet, so I add a log model in mownfish.
+* A customized log module.
+For the Tornado v2.4 have not made its own log module yet, and in production env we want a customized access log to analyze the data.

 Installation
 ------------